Hazardous2468/QT-mod/README.md

 # QT
 ### Official QT source code and assets

 Ported all the files from my Google Drive to here to free up drive space.
+Note that this is just an archive and isn't going to be actively maintained or updated.

 ## Credits: